Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 In our case, the "view-controller" components of the MVC pattern will be combined into a simple [graphical user interface (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface).
 This intermixing is pretty standard, unless you are the person who is developing the individual "views" and "controllers" (and sometimes even then).

 ***"The"*** user interface is difficult to specify.
-Models typically are presented to different audiences via different "end-user" interfaces.
+Models typically are presented to different audiences via different end user interfaces.
 Foe example:

 1. A [command line (CLI)](https://en.wikipedia.org/wiki/Command-line_interface).